pantheon-systems/documentation/source/content/guides/integrated-composer/02-dependencies.md

 Non-WordPress dependencies are downloaded to the `/vendor` directory.

-### `require` Section
+### Composer `require` Section

-You should use the `require` section of `composer.json` file for dependencies your web project needs, even dependencies only used on non-Live environments.
+You should use the `require` section of your `composer.json` file for dependencies your web project needs, even dependencies only used on non-Live environments.
 All dependencies in the `require` section are pushed to Pantheon.

 You can use  `--no-dev` to avoid the presence of Dev dependencies in Live and Test environments.